pilotmoon/popclipweb/site/guide/index.md

   all.

-- **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?** I'd love it to do this, but it is technically not possible (as far as I know).
+- **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?** I'd love to do this, but it is technically not possible (as far as I know).

 ## :earth_africa: Languages and translation